NoahNim/eventsonly/README.md

 ## Final Thoughts and Next Steps

 This was my first completed solo full stack application using my own ideas.
 It was a very rewarding experience and I learned a lot from it.
 My next steps are likely going to be to refactor a lot of code to make it more optimal, though it works for a project and use case of this scale.
+I'm probably going to change the images from having the user put in a url to instead just upload an image from their computer (or both).
+Also will add the ability to RSVP and to have User Profiles.

 # Set Up for Local Hosting